feldera/feldera/docs/sql/datetime.md

 Date literals can only represent 4-digit year positive values.
 Values BC or values greater than 10,000 years are not supported.

+If the string does not have the expected format the resulting literal is interpreted as `NULL`.

 ### Date operations

 The following operations are available on dates: